 Durability

 Durability is one metric where we feel that the Acrux TR is vulnerable.
-While we have not yet had any issues with the sole, the upper material is made of a proprietary fabric called SuperFabric, which is a fabric combined epoxy resin to provide a high level of abrasion resistance for its weight, similar to the materials found on many lightweight three season mountaineering boots.
+While we have not yet had any issues with the sole, the upper material is made of a proprietary compound called SuperFabric.
+This is a fabric combined with epoxy resin to provide a high level of abrasion resistance for its weight, similar to the materials found on many lightweight three-season mountaineering boots.
 Time will tell, but this fabric is unlikely to survive as many seasons of hard use as a full-leather upper.

 Should You Buy the Arc'teryx Acrux TR GTX?